edouardpoitras/eva-audio-server/README.md

 ## Configuration

-Default configurations can be chanaged by adding a `audio_server.conf` file in your plugin configuration path (can be configured in `eva.conf`, but usually `~/eva/configs`).
+Default configurations can be changed by adding a `audio_server.conf` file in your plugin configuration path (can be configured in `eva.conf`, but usually `~/eva/configs`).

-To get an idea of what configuration options are available, you can take a look at the `audio_server.conf.spec` file in this repository, or use the [Web UI](https://github.com/edouardpoitras/eva-web-ui) plugin and view them at `/plugins/configuration/audio_server`.
+To get an idea of what configuration options are available, you can take a look at the `audio_server.conf.spec` file in this repository, or use the [Web UI Plugins](https://github.com/edouardpoitras/eva-web-ui-plugins) plugin and view them at `/plugins/configuration/audio_server`.

 Here is a breakdown of the available options: